Why Giving Love Beats Receiving It

 What Is Love, Anyway?

 Love isn’t a single emotion, Cutler says.
-Instead, it is a family of emotions and mental states that includes compassion, caring, loving-kindness, mercy, and more.
+Instead, it’s a family of emotions and mental states that includes compassion, caring, loving-kindness, mercy, and more.
 All love is positive, but there are nuances.
-Some types can be seen as conditional, meaning, I’ll love that person as long as he or she loves me back.
+Some types can be seen as conditional: I’ll love that person as long as they love me back.

 For example, a husband may have tremendous love for his wife and harbor only good wishes for her.
-But, say, the wife later cheats, and the marriage ends in divorce.
-All the warmth and compassion he had for her walks out the door.
+But say the wife later cheats, and the marriage ends in divorce.
+All the warmth and compassion he had for her is gone.
 Conditional love isn’t the most reliable or stable since it contains an implicit desire for someone to fill a certain role for you.

-A central feature in many religious traditions, compassionate love is an attitude toward others—either close others or strangers.
-It is rooted in feelings, cognitions, and behaviors that are focused on caring, concern, tenderness, and an orientation toward supporting, helping, and understanding others, particularly when the others are perceived to be suffering or in need.1
+A central feature in many religious traditions, compassionate love is rooted in feelings and behaviors that are focused on caring, with an orientation toward helping others.

 Give Love to Get Love